Project

 I wonder: isn't it easy to (D)DoS the validator supposed to create the next block?

-#63 Updated by didi almost 7 years ago
+#63 Updated by didi over 7 years ago

 Stratis